 For example Blackmores “works with pretty much every part of the Alibaba universe,” Osborne said.
 That includes Tmall, Tmall Global, Tmall Direct, AliHealth, Southeast Asia marketplace Lazada and a strategic blockchain project around food safety.

 Alibaba’s marketplaces aren’t the right fit for every business.
 Australian online cosmetics retailer Adore Beauty closed its Tmall Global store after a six month trial and Which-50 has spoken to other companies including pharmacy Amcal and South Australian fashion retailer BNKR which both chose to enter China with standalone websites, instead of a marketplace store front.

-O’Loghlen said it’s possible for foreign businesses to test their products in the Chinese market with a small amount of products using Alibaba’s infastructure, but “don’t expect to make any money from that.”
+O’Loghlen said it’s possible for foreign businesses to test their products in the Chinese market with a small number of products using Alibaba’s infastructure, but “don’t expect to make any money from that.”

 “It’s not some short term flutter in China to make a whole lot of cash.
 You need to be confident that you can really then apply the resources afterwards if it does garner interest,” O’Loghlen said.

-“Then we need to have a second conversation about have are you prepared domestically in Australia to do that because a lot of companies they are not prepared, they don’t have the balance sheet for it, they might not have the right human capital to get to that next level.”
+“Then we need to have a second conversation about are you prepared domestically in Australia to do that?
+Because a lot of companies they are not prepared, they don’t have the balance sheet for it, they might not have the right human capital to get to that next level.”